Howick High School: School history

 Mr. J.G.
 Hattingh had a vision for the future of education in Howick and persevered in his quest for the establishment of a secondary school in Howick which came to fruition in 1965.
 Twenty-three pupils were enrolled.
 They, together with the staff, were accommodated in the Howick Preparatory School buildings for two years.

 On 27 June 1967 150 pupils and staff, together with the headmaster, Mr. Gerard Hattingh, and deputy headmaster, Mr. Ken Kyte, walked from the preparatory school to the site of the proposed new school in Amber Avenue.
 There the pupils were housed in prefabricated buildings for six years whilst the new buildings were under construction.
 This school was affectionately known as "The Cardboard College".
 On completion of the school buildings in 1973, 300 pupils moved into the new school buildings.
 Midmar House Hostel was also constructed and completed during this period and is now home to 100 weekly boarders.

 In the 1980s the Dave Mayo Centre was built as a utility centre, used for various activities and events.
 The most recent addition to these facilities are two squash courts, named after past headmaster Rob Langley (retired December 2015), which were completed and officially opened on 1 September 2017.

 Midmar House

 Midmar House Hostel is home to approximately 100 boarders (Grade 8 to 12), with a more or less equal number of boys and girls.

+Facilities

+The school sport facilities include a swimming pool, tennis and squash courts, hockey fields, rugby fields, soccer fields, netball and basketball courts as well as cricket fields & nets.